 The appraiser must be aware that certain factors generally included in the valuation methods must be separately accounted for in a divorce case.
 The expert must consider the spouse’s personal goodwill and the willingness of the party not to compete with the business.
 Value attributable to the personal goodwill of a divorcing spouse must be excluded from the value of the business or professional practice being evaluated.

-Valuation issues are challenging for both the family law attorney and the expert hired to value a business or professional practice.
+Business valuation issues are challenging for both the family law attorney and the expert hired to value a business or professional practice.
 The attorney must have an understanding of valuation principles in order to analyze a settlement or assess the likely outcome at trial.
 The attorney must be able to apply case law and consider the theories and principles underlying specific cases in order to present the client’s position to the judge or the jury.